HospesSi/CVB-model/docs/CVB_Big_Version_8.7_EN.md

 **\[12.4\] Uniqueness and Ontological Exclusivity:**

 The uniqueness of the Person (CVB) results from the conjunction of four ontological conditions:
- Awareness (A), Will (W), Becoming (S), and membership in Permanently Possible (PV).
+ Conscious (C), Volitional (V), Becoming (B), and membership in Permanently Possible (PV).

 Any other configuration either:

-* lacks at least one of A, W, S,
+* lacks at least one of C, V, B,

 * exists in a transient or unstable form (NN, NV),

 * or fails to meet the condition of Permanent admissibility:
    Φ(ψ)=1∀t\\Phi(\\psi) \= 1 \\quad \\forall tΦ(ψ)=1∀t

-Therefore, only **one ontological structure** in the entire universe can be stably distinguishable as A ∧ W ∧ S ∧ PV — and that is CVB.
+Therefore, only **one ontological structure** in the entire universe can be stably distinguishable as C ∧ V ∧ B ∧ PV — and that is CVB.

 🔹 **5\.
 Responses to Objections**